Marudu expedition: Planning

 As Talbot and his forces negotiated the final, sharp bend in the river, he surveyed the positions.
 They consisted of two forts separated by a stream, one armed with three and the other with eight cannons.
 Behind the forts lay settlements, fields, and plantations.
 The forts were decorated with colorful flags, which the British interpreted as a sign of the presence of many leaders and distinguished figures.
-Osman's own banner, the red flag with the tiger's head, flew over the fortifications.
+Uthman's own banner, the red flag with the tiger's head, flew over the fortifications.

 Talbot led all the boats directly to the obstacle that blocked the way to the forts: a barrier made of wood and iron, barely 200 meters from the fort.
-Syarif Osman's cannons, especially the three in the smaller fort, were designed to target ships that had to stop before this barrier.
+Sharif Uthman's cannons, especially the three in the smaller fort, were designed to target ships that had to stop before this barrier.

-Syarif Osman sent a parliamentarian, Syarif Muhammad, to inquire about the reason for the British arrival.
-This action suggests that Osman may have been less informed about the British intentions than Brooke and Cochrane stated in their accounts.
-Talbot replied that Osman should surrender within 30 minutes.
-Muhammad returned to Osman, who in turn demanded that British officers come to the fortress to negotiate.
-Talbot refused because the British suspected a trap laid by Osman.
+Sharif Uthman sent a noblemen, Sharif Muhammad, to know about the reason for the British arrival.
+This action suggests that Uthman may have been less informed about the British intentions than Brooke and Cochrane stated in their accounts.
+Talbot replied that Uthman should surrender within 30 minutes.
+Muhammad returned to Uthman, who in turn demanded that British officers come to the fortress to negotiate.
+Talbot refused because the British suspected a trap laid by Uthman.
 Brooke later remarked that he was relieved by Talbot's decision.

 "Even their last desperate attempts to retain Brooke's friendship or stave off his attack were interpreted by Brooke as treacherous. [...]
 Usman hoisted a flag of truth to the attacking British at Marudu in 1845 which was regarded as a trick, [...].."